-The largest consumer of luxury goods is Chinese. in 2015, China has 596 billionaires in the US dollar and a growing middle class, they caught up with other countries quickly.
-In a country where social status is important, it is natural to see that the Chinese want to assert their social status at all costs by buying luxury goods, enjoy unique journeys.
+The largest consumer of luxury goods is the Chinese. in 2015, China has 596 billionaires in the US dollar and a growing middle class, they caught up with other countries quickly.
+In a country where social status is important, it is natural to see that the Chinese want to assert their social status at all costs by buying luxury goods and enjoying unique journeys.

 The Chinese have gone through several phases of decline and domination by the West and major cultural revolutions.
-By becoming the second world power China shows its ability to recover.
-Buy luxury is therefore a symbol of success for Chinese.
+By becoming the second-world power China shows its ability to recover.
+Buying luxury is therefore a symbol of success for the Chinese.
 Afford to pay for all kinds of products is a medal that China won it deservedly.

-Although for a long time, buying a luxury item was a means to belong to a social class elite, now Chinese consumers increasingly buying luxury goods because they desire it.
+Although for a long time, buying a luxury item was a means to belong to a social class elite, now Chinese consumers increasingly buy luxury goods because they desire them.

-The Chinese made an association of some brands in some countries, Western brands enjoy a high recognition from the Chinese.
-When travelling in Europe or the US, the Chinese like to buy brands from these countries to show their loved ones, everyone where they went travelling.
+The Chinese made an association with some brands in some countries, Western brands enjoy high recognition from the Chinese.
+When travelling in Europe or the US, the Chinese like to buy brands from these countries to show their loved ones and everyone where they went travelling.

-They are particularly attached to the French brands.
-France holds the top spot for the perfume, cosmetics, fashion and bags.
-For example, wearing Chanel made a part of a bourgeois class which gives the Chinese a sense of prestige and propel them into world-class.
+They are particularly attached to French brands.
+France holds the top spot for perfume, cosmetics, fashion, and bags.
+For example, wearing Chanel made a part of the bourgeois class which gives the Chinese a sense of prestige and propel them into world-class.

 The majority of wealthy Chinese now prefer to buy abroad when travelling.
 Indeed, the import tax is very high in China and the Chinese have realized that it has become much more advantageous for them to buy abroad.